reenapinto/-Airbnb-Texas-Price-Prediction/README.md

-# Airbnb-Texas-Price-Prediction
+# 🏡 Airbnb Texas Price Prediction
 End-to-end data science project analyzing Airbnb listings in Texas and building machine learning models to predict nightly prices using Python, EDA, feature engineering, and XGBoost.

-## 🏡 Airbnb Texas Price Prediction
 ### 📌 Project Overview

 This project analyzes Airbnb listings in Texas to understand pricing drivers and build machine learning models to predict nightly rental prices.
 The goal is to provide insights for hosts on optimal pricing strategies and identify the most influential listing attributes.